zactsm/clinicms/README.md

 ### Create Appointment
 ![Add Appointment Page](/assets/screenshots/add-appointment.png)

+The diagram above shows the create appointment page.
+Users will be prompted to enter the date and time requested for appointment, and some notes for the staff.

 ## Challenge/difficulties to develop the application
 1. It is difficult to handle many files</br>